Ga naar hoofdinhoud

 • Keep sentences short and clear.

-• No abbreviations (afkortingen) without an explanation.
+• Use only abbreviations (afkortingen) with an explanation.

 • Use active sentences and avoid passive voice (lijdende vorm).